 EJBCA supports ECDSA signature keys in addition to RSA.
-You can create a CA using ECDSA keys both using the Admin GUI and the CLI (bin/ejbca.sh ca init).
+You can create a CA using ECDSA keys both using the CA GUI and the CLI (bin/ejbca.sh ca init).

 This section provides information on ECDSA Keys and Signatures in the following sections: